-Ministries of Finance will need to place an ever-greater emphasis on mainstreaming climate action within existing tools and/or developing new tools.
-This is principally about better understanding four things: (i) the impact of physical climate risk on the economy and public finances over time; (ii) the economic, social and financial costs and benefits of long-term decarbonisation and resilience pathways; (iii) the economic, social and financial impacts of different policies; and (iv) the fiscal implications of the combined long-term economic, policy and financial changes.
+Ministries of Finance will need to place an ever-greater emphasis on mainstreaming climate action within existing tools and/or developing new tools to support decision-making, supported by high quality data.
+This is principally about better understanding four things: (i) the impact of physical climate risk on the economy and public finances over time; (ii) the economic, social and financial costs and benefits of long-term decarbonization and resilience pathways; (iii) the economic, social and financial impacts of different policies; and (iv) the fiscal implications of the combined long-term economic, policy and financial changes.

-Four main strands of decision-making tools can support Ministries of Finance in this journey: (i) macroeconomic tools that estimate economy-wide costs and benefits; (ii) climate-economy models that estimate physical climate impacts and the investments required to reach decarbonisation targets; (iii) sector models that focus on sector-specific costs and benefits such as analysis of sunset versus sunrise industries; and (iv) policy and project appraisal tools that focus on the direct and indirect impacts of major policies or large-scale investment programs and projects at a single or several points in time.
+Four main strands of decision-making tools can support Ministries of Finance in this journey: (i) macroeconomic tools that estimate economy-wide costs and benefits; (ii) climate-economy models that estimate physical climate impacts and the investments required to reach decarbonization targets; (iii) sector models that focus on sector-specific costs and benefits such as analysis of sunset versus sunrise industries; and (iv) policy and project appraisal tools that focus on the direct and indirect impacts of major policies or large-scale investment programs and projects at a single or several points in time.
 All these approaches have their uses, advantages and disadvantages, but it is critical that Ministries of Finance are cognizant of the risks to using older approaches.